 Another old-meets-new touch is the Time Out Food Market (also called the Mercado da Ribeira).
 Where there used to be a traditional open-air market, some of the best chefs in Lisbon have set up shop, but none of them is stuffy or expensive.
 With the food hall format, a family can pick and choose from an array of dining options, do some shopping at the pop-up concept stores filled with artisanal Portuguese offerings, and soak up the atmosphere of the huge space.

-• Plan on at least two days to enjoy Lisbon.
+• Plan on at least two or three days to enjoy Lisbon.
 It’s also a great stop on a longer trip through Portugal.

 • While Lisbon has a family-centered culture, it is not a stroller-centric city, with tile and cobblestone streets.
 You may struggle with a stroller here, especially with the hills.
 However, Lisboans are friendly, and I saw locals helping to carry a stroller onto a tram.